ludicast/saki/README.markdown

 The only assumption is that you are using factories instead of fixtures.
 You also get more out of it in a conventional RESTful application, where the paths don't have too many gotchas.

-## What class-level methods does it use (for setting up contexts)?
+## Methods provided for setting up contexts

-`with_existing` takes a factory name as a symbol and assigns its created object to on instance variable with the same name.
+`with_existing` takes a factory name as a symbol and assigns its created object to an instance variable with the same name.
 It also takes options so you can have blocks start with:

     with_existing :user, :state => "happy" do...

+`on_visiting` preferably uses some dynamic functions for establishing a path: `new_X_path`, `Xs_path`, `edit_X_path`, `X_path` and `new_X_path`.
+In these cases, substitute X for the resource name (e.g. `new_user_path`).
+In cases where the resource is nested, it has a :parent => parent_resource option.
+This lets you set up blocks like:

+    on_visiting auctions_path(:parent => :user) do ...

-`on_visiting` takes a path as a string, or a lambda that executes within a before block to set up the path.
+`on_visiting` also takes a path as a string, or a lambda that executes within a before block to set up the path.
 It also takes a symbol which is the name of a method name.
 This is useful when the code is dependent on an instance variable for path creation.

     path_for_user = lambda { user_path(@user) }